ADVICE: Answer-Dependent Verbalized Confidence Estimation: Introduction

 In the literature, research on mitigating the overconfidence problem can be broadly categorized into three directions: prompting-based techniques, sampling-based methods such as self-consistency \cite{zhou2025steerconfsteeringllmsconfidence}, and fine-tuning \cite{li2025conftunertraininglargelanguage}.
-Although such methods have contributed to improved calibration, their emphasis lies on \textit{how} to mitigate overconfidence rather than \textit{why} it arises, leaving its root causes largely unexplained.
+Although such methods have contributed to improved calibration, their emphasis lies on \textit{how to mitigate overconfidence rather than why it arises}, leaving its primary causes largely unexplained.

 In this work, we first investigate the intermediate process through which LLMs estimate confidence, eliciting explicit verbalization and probing their inner workings.
-Specifically, we study how much the model relies on its own answer, since this property characterizes confidence and differentiates it from other measures of uncertainty (see Footnote \ref{unc_conf}).\footnote{We further take inspiration from neuroscience \cite{NAVAJAS201655,10.7554/eLife.67556}, where confidence estimation is framed as post-decisional evidence accumulation.} Our analysis reveals that answer generation and confidence verbalization seem to be internally decoupled, implying that this disjunction may underlie the poor calibration of verbalized confidence.
+Specifically, we study how much the model relies on its own answer, since this property characterizes confidence and differentiates it from other measures of uncertainty (Footnote \ref{unc_conf}).\footnote{We further take inspiration from neuroscience \cite{NAVAJAS201655,10.7554/eLife.67556}, where confidence estimation is framed as post-decisional evidence accumulation.} Our analyses reveal that LLM-generated answers and confidence verbalization seem to be internally decoupled, implying that this disjunction may underlie the poor calibration of verbalized confidence.

-To further study the role of answer-groundedness in verbalized confidence estimation, we introduce a novel fine-tuning method, \textbf{ADVICE} (\textbf{A}nswer-\textbf{D}ependent \textbf{V}erbal\textbf{I}zed \textbf{C}onfidence \textbf{E}stimation).
+To further study the role of answer-groundedness in verbalized confidence estimation, we propose a novel method, \textbf{ADVICE} (\textbf{A}nswer-\textbf{D}ependent \textbf{V}erbal\textbf{I}zed \textbf{C}onfidence \textbf{E}stimation).
 ADVICE explicitly encourages the model to focus more on its answer when reporting its confidence, serving as a barometer for evaluating the answer’s influence.
-In experiments, we show that ADVICE achieves performance comparable to state-of-the-art sampling-based and fine-tuning methods, confirming the importance of answer information in confidence estimation.
-Moreover, ADVICE offers several advantages: (1) strong generalization to out-of-distribution tasks, (2) balanced confidence score distributions, and (3) improved confidence expression without compromising overall performance.

-In summary, we discover that LLMs tend to overlook their own answers when estimating confidence, which is counterintuitive.
-To address this, we introduce ADVICE, a fine-tuning method that improves confidence estimation with competitive performance and desirable properties.
+Through experiments, we demonstrate that ADVICE achieves performance comparable to state-of-the-art sampling-based and fine-tuning–based methods, confirming the importance of answer information in confidence estimation.
+Moreover, ADVICE offers several advantages: (1) improved confidence calibration with strong generalization, (2) compact and efficient confidence representation, and (3) no compromise in task performance.